ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/custom-default-backend.md

 #### Background

 Cloud-Platform created [custom error pages][cloud-platform-custom-error-pages] to be used by the default backend for Nginx ingress-controller.
 The default backend is the default service that Nginx falls backs to if it cannot route a request successfully.
-When the service in the Ingress rule does not have active endpoints, this default-backend service will handle the response by serving the custom error pages globally.
+Globally when the service in the Ingress rule does not have active endpoints, this default-backend service will handle the response by serving the cloud-platform custom default error page.

 However, some applications don’t want to use the cloud-platform custom default error pages from the Nginx ingress controller but need to be served their own custom error pages.
 This can be achieved by implementing own [custom default backend][customized-default-backend] in a namespace.

 #### Setup

-Custom default-backend can be managed inside a namespace by creating a service and deployment of the custom error pages container and annotate Ingress using the service name of the default-backend inside the same namespace.
+Custom default-backend can be managed inside a namespace by creating a custom default-backend service and deployment of the custom error pages container in your namespace.
+Configure the name of the service resource created that Nginx should use as the default backend for requests that don’t match any configured ingress rules (hostname and path combinations) using the annotation in your Ingress.

 ##### Create custom error page
 First create a docker image containing custom HTTP error pages using the [example][ingress-nginx-custom-error-pages] from the ingress-nginx, or [simplified version][cloud-platform-custom-error-pages] of that created by the cloud platform team.